about me

 What I do

-I am writing an article on ritual, chants and discrimination in football fandom.
+I’m writing an article on rituals, chants, and discrimination in football fandom.

-I like to take pictures of non-human animals that live in urban spaces.
+I love capturing images of non-human animals living in urban spaces.

 I am currently based in Rotterdam, the Netherlands.